 - a) Extra duty pay is not a component of base pay. - b) Extra duty pay is represented as a percentage of the top step Firefighter "Salary" as defined in Section 2 of this Article.
-To be eligible to receive extra pay, employees must perform the extra duty for at least 12 hours and are paid this premium per 12-hour shift. - c) Extra duty pay may be cumulative with all other forms of compensation. - d) Captains who are assigned as drivers shall not receive extra duty pay.
-Captains shall not be assigned to a Driver position on their debit days unless necessary to avoid an overtime callback for shift staffing. - e) Extra duty pay is applicable when an employee is working straight time or over time.
+To be eligible to receive extra pay, employees must perform the extra duty for at least 12 hours and are paid this premium per 12-hour shift. - c) Extra duty pay may be cumulative with all other forms of compensation. - d) Extra duty pay is applicable when an employee is working straight time or over time.